 A feature flag framework is a game-changing solution for software development.
 To release new software features with speed and accuracy, you must have access to a robust feature flagging tool that’s capable of enabling and disabling isolated features at your team’s command.
 In this guide, we will break down all you need to know about feature flag deployment and how it works.

+Feature flags are a piece of code that conditionally hides and displays functionality.
 Using a feature flag framework, you can manage the functionality of software remotely without deploying any code.
 Feature flagging tools allow software developers to instantly enable and disable individual features.
 For instance, if you only want a certain segment of users to access specific features, you can leverage a feature flagging tool to isolate access to those features.

 These tools give software development teams the ability to centrally manage feature rollouts from outside of the application.
 Teams can even restrict access to features after they have been rolled out to the end-users.
 This level of flexibility is ideal for software development teams that are continuously trying to refine features and successfully meet the needs of their end-users.